Disney vs. Universal: A Complete Comparison of Both Parks

 The best things to do at Disney Springs involve browsing their specialty shops, dining at restaurants, and riding in the world’s largest tethered helium balloon (and many more fun attractions!).

-Universal CityWalk is the name of Universal Resort’s dining and shopping complex.
+Universal CityWalk is the name of Universal Resort’s dining and shopping district.

 Additional planning tip: In my opinion, Disney focuses more on their dining experiences inside of the park, whereas, the best restaurants and dining experiences at Universal are located in CityWalk.